teamLab Bordeless (MORI Building DIGITAL ART MUSEUM)

 MORI Building DIGITAL ART MUSEUM is an interactive modern art gallery created by teamLab and located on Odaiba Island.
 Inaugurated on June 21, 2018, this museum became in a few months one of the major touristic spots of Tokyo Bay area.
 Visitors are immersed into a digital wonderland and discover with awe the artworks set in a vast 10,000 m² space.

 Borderless in Odaiba closed on 2022, August 31.
-The venue has been relocated in Tokyo's center with a reopening announced on 2024, February 9 in the heart of the new Mori Building complex of Azabudai Hills.
+The Digital Art Museum has been relocated in Tokyo's center and reopened on 2024, February 9 in the heart of the new Mori Building complex of Azabudai Hills.

 TeamLab Planets remains open until the end of 2027.